mert-akkor/UI-Specification-Document/Sample Document.md

   - Has checkbox with "Enabled" label (default: Not checked)
   - The labels are aligned to left with padding
   - The input fields are aligned to right with padding, and have the same width

+### Header
+- Light gray background
+- "Save User" button
+  - To submit the data of the form in the content section
+  - Aligned to right of the screen with padding
+  - Button is Disabled with a lighter blue color until all the required fields of the form are filled
+  - Once enabled, clicking it submits the form to add the new user entry, and redirects to the User List page